byu-oit/handel/docs/handel-basics/accessing-secrets.rst

 ..
 WARNING::

-    Previously Handel wired permmissions based on a prefix like: ``<appName>.<environmentName>`` This functionality is being deprecated in favor of paths.
+    Previously Handel wired permissions based on a prefix like: ``<appName>.<environmentName>`` This functionality is being deprecated in favor of paths.
 As a convenience, Handel still wires the permissions and injects an environment variable called ``HANDEL_PARAMETER_STORE_PREFIX`` into your application.
 This variable contains the pre-built ``<appName>.<environmentName>`` prefix so that you don't have to build it yourself.
 Please only use prefix if required.
 Otherwise Path is preferred.
 More info can be found `Here <https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-organize.html>`_

+    Any Handel services which add secrets to Parameter Store will, by default, create both path- and dot-style parameters.

+.. _accessing-secrets-global:

 Global Parameters
 ~~~~~~~~~~~~~~~~~